Jean Biès

 Jean Biès (1933 - 11 January 2014) was a French philosopher and author.
 He is the recipient of the High Prize of the Society of French Poets (1970), Chevalier of the French Legion of Honor (1997), and a prolific modern proponent of the Traditionalist School.
 His works deal with the union of Eastern and Western philosophy.

 Biography

 Born in Bordeaux, France in 1933, much of his childhood and adolescence was spent in Algiers.
 Jean Biès studied Classics at the University of Algiers before continuing his studies at the Sorbonne.
 His doctoral dissertation, which studied the relationship between French literature and Hindu thought (Littérature française et la Pensée Hindoue), was awarded the Prix d’Asie by the Académie des sciences d'outre-mer.

 Coming across the writings of René Guénon in 1951, Biès discovered the existence of initiatory teachings.
 This had a large influence on his beliefs and writings and he went on to meet several prominent members of the Traditionalist School including Frithjof Schuon.

 He was awarded the Chevalier of the French Legion of Honor in 1997.

-After the loss of his wife, the Jungian analyst Rolande Biès in January 2012, Jean Biès committed suicide in January 2014.
+After the loss of his wife, the Jungian analyst Rolande Biès in January 2012, Jean Biès committed suicide in the 16th arrondissement of Paris, in January 2014.